- The increase in US's duty-free threshold is a step forward for Crossborder E-commerce

 (Source) Straight from the US CDP website!
 By the way, De Minimis Value is just another fancy word for custom’s threshold

 What does this change really mean though?
 Here's a quick recap - especially for those who missed our last post on import duties & taxes.
-Prior to 10th of March, US-based online shoppers would have to pay import duties on purchases from foreign stores which the total value exceeded $200 USD.
+Prior to the 10th of March, US-based online shoppers would have to pay import duties on purchases from foreign stores which the total value exceeded $200 USD.
 This would be quite problematic as the effective cost of your purchase would be higher than expected once you add the import duties on top - Surprise!.
 Now with this increase in the duty-free threshold to $800 USD, US-based online shoppers won't need to pay any of these duties until their purchases exceed $800 USD, great news for them of course.

 As an Online Seller, this change is sunshine and rainbows for you.
 If you were selling items above $200 USD, your items will now be effectively cheaper for US-based online shoppers.
 In most cases, this should translate into more sales!
-You'll notice more faster transit times on your shipping as now less items will need to pass through US customs go through the time-hungry process of being cleared for delivery.
+You'll notice faster transit times on your shipping as now fewer items will need to pass through US customs go through the time-hungry process of being cleared for delivery.
 This will be great for your customers as they'll receive their items faster.

 - Offer your customers a better shipping service - You were using postal before to save money?
 Try an express service like FedEx or DHL now (P.S we have the best FedEx & DHL prices)